mvolkmann/ngrx-store-easy/README.md

 ## Benefits

 * No string constants are needed for action types.
-* Reducer functions that switch on action type are not needed.
+* A reducer function that switches on action type is not needed.
+* The dispatch function is accessed through a simple import rather than using the react-redux `connect` and `mapDispatchToProps` functions.
 * Actions can be dispatched by providing just a type and payload rather than an action object.
 * Each action type is handled by a single reducer function